6 Reasons To Pursue A Second Career In Social Work

 6. Social workers positively impact individuals and communities

-Perhaps one of the most compelling reasons to pursue a career in social work is to positively impact the world around you.
+Perhaps one of the most compelling reasons to choose social work is to positively impact the world around you.
 This is because social workers are present in a wide range of industries and settings, from adoption and foster services to substance abuse treatment and hospice care.
 As a result, social workers have an opportunity to choose an area they’re passionate about and use their expertise, education, and abilities to better people’s lives in the following ways:

 In their role, social workers develop a document known as a “care plan.”
 Care plans are detailed documents describing the individual's overall objectives and desired outcomes.
 To build a care plan, social workers conduct a thorough assessment of their client’s needs and monitor progress over time.
 For example, the care plan for a child in foster care would outline the specific planning process to achieve long-term permanence for the child.